So you’ve started a business. Things are going well.

 So you’ve found your dream employee.
 Now you have to actually offer the job, but it’s not as simple as sending a letter.

 Step #1.
-Determine their pay and employee benefits.
+Determine pay and benefits

 There are a few things to keep in mind as you figure out how much to pay someone: